Configure Cloud Voicemail service for on-premises users

 Configure Cloud Voicemail as the hosting provider on the Edge Server

-You configure Cloud Voicemail as the hosting provider on the Edge Server by using the New-CsHostingProvider cmdlet with the following parameters:
+You configure Cloud Voicemail as the hosting provider on a Front End Server by using the New-CsHostingProvider cmdlet with the following parameters:

 Identity specifies a unique string value identifier for the hosting provider that you are creating; for example, Cloud Voicemail.